-These are not just kids from rural areas or low income neighborhoods.
+These are not just children from remote, rural areas or low income neighborhoods.
 They are not kids of any particular race or ethnicity.
 You won't see their picture hanging on anyone's refrigerator door or their sad little faces on late night television commercials with celebrities pleading their cause.
-These are children from right here in our own communities, in our local schools, from all walks of life, who's primary source of nutrition is school cafeteria food Monday through Friday, and have little to nothing of any nutritional value to eat every weekend.
+These are children from all walks of life, right here in our local schools, who by no fault or control of their own are caught up it difficult economic conditions that determine what, if anything, they will have to eat.

 Hunger can be harmful to any individual, but is particularly devastating to children due to their increased vulnerability and potential for long-term consequences, including health issues and behavioral challenges.
 Studies have found that: